abhisheksgumadi/sentiment-classification-BERT/README.md

 # sentiment-classification-BERT.
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository show how to fine tune a BERT like model from HuggingFace for Sentiment classification.
 The model we consider if a RoBERTa model from HuggingFace.
 The code can be modified easily to support any other BERT kind of a model for fine tuning.
+I have used multiple references around the internet to come up with this single piece of code as a tutorial for anyone familiarizing themselves with HuggingFace and PyTorch.

 ## DEPENDENCIES:
 * torch == 1.5.0